Categorical diagonalization and $p$-cells: Type results

-Regardless, let us use the fact that $\al_{\la}$ is a sum of unit maps in type $C_2$ to deduce that it is a $\la$-eigenmap.
-For sake of this argument we wish to distinguish between several equivalent complexes. \begin{itemize} \item $X = \FT \ot B_w$, where each chain object is described as ${}^i \FT \ot B_w$, where ${}^i \FT$ denotes the $i$-th chain object in the minimal complex of $\FT$. \item $Y = \FT \ot B_w$, but where chain objects are described as direct sums of indecomposable objects, and \item $Z$, the minimal complex of $\FT \ot B_w$.
-The indecomposable summands of each chain object ${}^i Z$ are a subset of the summands of ${}^i Y$. \end{itemize} Of course $X$ is isomorphic to $Y$ and homotopy equivalent to $Z$, but it helps to keep track of these isomorphisms and homotopy equivalences explicitly.
-The map $\rho \co X \to Y$ is a sum of projection maps.
-The map $\chi \co Y \to Z$ is the map induced by Gaussian elimination, see e.g. \cite[Exercise 5.17]{EGaitsgory} for details.
+Let ${}^i \FT$ denote the $i$-th chain object in the minimal complex of $\FT$.
+For the sake of our argument we wish to distinguish between several complexes: \begin{itemize} \item $X = \FT \ot \pB_w$, where the $i$-th chain object is described as ${}^i \FT \ot \pB_w$. \item $Y = \FT \ot \pB_w$, where the $i$-th chain object is described as a direct sum of indecomposable objects, and \item $Z$, the minimal complex of $\FT \ot \pB_w$.
+By Conjecture \ref{conj:htcat}, $Z$ is just a single copy of $\pB_w(2\pxb(\la))$ in homological degree $2 \pcb(\la)$. \end{itemize} Of course $X$ is isomorphic to $Y$ and homotopy equivalent to $Z$, but it helps to keep track of these isomorphisms and homotopy equivalences explicitly.
+The map $\rho \co X \to Y$ is a sum of projection maps for some choice of decomposition.
+The map $\chi \co Y \to Z$ is the map induced by Gaussian elimination of contractible summands.

+\begin{ex} Consider the cell $\la_{\bug}$ in characteristic zero.
+Taking the quotient by lower cells, $\FT$ is supported in degrees $\ge 2$, see \eqref{FTchar0}.
+Let $w = st$.
+Then